331F22/resources/setup.md

 npm install
 ```

+## Using the Database

 ## 4. Run
 You can run things using Forever or tmux.
 If you use tmux, you will be able to
 see the output which may be helpful in troubleshooting errors.

+### npm
+You can start both the client and server by using "npm start" in the command
+line.
+However, if you are not using tmux, it will not stay running one you
+close your connection to the server.
+Using npm start is a good way to see the
+output and get feedback when first testing.
+This way you know if you got an
+error and can fix it before using something like forever to start.

 ### Forever
 If you are in the client or server directory you use ./ for the path portion.